Radiation Safety Radiation Protection Technician

 Find your career

-Radiation safety technicians and specialists may be responsible for:
+Radiation safety protection personnel may be responsible for:

 - Tracking and recording radioactivity levels in various environments.